If your P-Card has been lost or stolen, please contact Wells Fargo immediately at 800.932.0036 (within U.S.) or 1.612.332.2224 (outside U.S.).

 If you forget your password, call or email a P-Card Administrator to have your password reset.

 When CCER is unavailable because of periodic system maintenance or other system issues, a notice will be posted on the home page of CEO.

 How do I reconcile my statement and image receipts?

 Through CCER, you are able to reconcile your charges throughout the month and/or all at the end of each month.
 At the beginning of the month, you will receive an email notification from CCER reminding you to reconcile your statement.
 You have seven days to review and ‘sign off’ on your statement.
 After this time expires, your statement is forwarded to your P-Card Approver.

 After opening CCER, choose the applicable role (cardholder or reconciler), located on the top bar of CCER.
 "Review Open Statements” shows transactions from the previous month ready for review.
 "View-Cycle-to-Date" shows transactions in the current statement cycle.
-The “Receipt Attached” box helps you keep track that you are submitting a receipt for each purchase, verify that all expense coding is correct, and enter a description that adequately describes the business purpose.
+The “Receipt Attached” box helps you keep track that you are submitting a receipt for each purchase.
+Verify that all expense coding is correct, enter a description that adequately describes the business purpose, and mark the sales tax and use tax fields as appropriate.
 Number each receipt in the order listed on the online statement.
 View Receipt Imaging Guide for steps to process receipts.
 When you have ensured that everything is in order, select the "Statement Reviewed" button at the bottom of the screen.
 Once you click "Statement Reviewed" you cannot make any further changes to transactions.